strangerstudios/pmpro-limit-post-views/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2 =
+* Added JavaScript option.
+Set at the top of the main plugin file.

 = .1 =
 * Initial version.